arikan/valtz/README.md

 Valtz protocol runs on Ethereum Virtual Machine (EVM) and offers a two-sided marketplace:

-- **Blockchain teams** create a futures pool to reward validation commitments, thereby strengthening their chain’s validator base and security in line with their growth.
+- **Blockchain teams** create a futures pool to reward validation commitments, thereby strengthening their chain's validator base and security in line with their growth.

 - **Validators** commit future validation to blockchains by depositing validation tokens and submitting their current proof of validation.
 This process mints future validation tokens to receive rewards.
 Upon completing their validation and depositing their future validation tokens, validators claim boost rewards, which are on top of normal staking rewards, incentivizing their participation.